anelson92/team-profile-generator/README.md

 ## Usage

 Inside the terminal, use node index.js to begin the application.
+You will be prompted to answer a series of questions.
+If your attempt is successful you will receive a
+"Team profile generated!" success message.

 ## Testing